shanemcw/homebridge-amazondash-MAC/README.md

 ## Installation

-1. Administrator privileges are required
+1. Administrator privileges are required for these steps
 1. Set up a wifi device to persist in monitor mode
-2. Install airodump-ng
+2. Install `airodump-ng`
-3. Run airodump-ng standalone to test usage and visibility of Dash activity
+3. Give the `homebridge` user permission to also `sudo airodump-ng` without a password
-4. Install this plugin using: `npm install -g homebridge-amazondash-mac`
+4. Run `sudo airodump-ng` standalone to test usage and visibility of Dash activity
-5.  **Run Homebridge with elevated privileges**
+5. Install this plugin using: `npm install -g homebridge-amazondash-mac`
-6. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
+7. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
 8. Use `debug` levels during installation experimentation

 ## Example config.json